Pay for UK healthcare as part of your immigration application

 Finish your visa or immigration application

 You’ll be sent an email with an IHS reference number.
 This will also be shown on screen when you’ve paid.
+You can only use this number once - you’ll need to get another one if you reapply.

 You’ll need to write this on the cover of your visa application if you’re applying by post.
 You need this reference even if you’re exempt from paying the healthcare surcharge.